Blosc/python-blosc/README.rst

 with relatively low entropy, like sparse data, time series, grids with regular-spaced values, etc.

-This is a Python package that wraps it.  python-blosc supports 2.6, 2.7 and 3.1, 3.2, 3.3 or higher versions.
+python-blosc a Python package that wraps Blosc.  python-blosc supports Python 2.6, 2.7 and 3.1, 3.2, 3.3 or higher versions.

 Building
 ========